China appoints US-trained central banker | New Country 923

 BEIJING (AP) — A U.S.-trained economist was appointed Monday to succeed the longtime governor of China’s central bank, Zhou Xiaochuan, at a time when the ruling Communist Party is trying to reduce financial risks and surging debt.

-The appointment of Yi Gang, a veteran deputy central banker, to head the People’s Bank of China was in a slate of promotions approved by China’s ceremonial legislature of finance and economic officials as President Xi Jinping tightens control over government.
+The elevation of Yi Gang, a two-decade veteran of the central bank, to head the People’s Bank of China was in a slate of promotions approved by China’s ceremonial legislature of finance and economic officials as President Xi Jinping tightens control over government.

-Also Monday, the National People’s Congress endorsed the elevation of Liu He, Xi’s economic adviser, to a post as vice premier, where he is expected to oversee economic reform.
+Also Monday, the National People’s Congress endorsed the appointment of Liu He, Xi’s economic adviser, to a post as vice premier, where he is expected to oversee economic reform.

-The ruling Communist Party is under pressure to control surging debt, defuse mounting trade tensions with Washington and Europe and make the cooling, state-dominated economy more productive.
+The party is under pressure to control surging debt, defuse mounting trade tensions with Washington and Europe and make the cooling, state-dominated economy more productive.
 It has promised to open more industries to private and foreign competition but business groups and reform advocates complain Beijing is moving too slowly.

+Monday’s promotions give unusual prominence to U.S.-trained figures.
+Yi received his Ph.D. in economics from the University of Illinois, while Liu has a master’s degree in public administration from Harvard University’s Kennedy School of Government.

+At the central bank, Yi’s potential tasks include making interest rates and the exchange rate of China’s tightly controlled yuan more market-oriented and improving financial regulation, according to Larry Hu of Macquarie Capital.

+“China is facing new challenges and the room for growth is smaller,” said Hu in a report.
+“Key is to unleash productivity by reforming the system, albeit containing risks in the process.
+It’s much easier said than done.”

-The NPC endorsed the appointment of Zhong Shan to a second term as commerce minister.
+The NPC endorsed the appointment of He Lifeng to a new term as chairman of the Cabinet’s planning agency, the National Development and Reform Commission, and of Zhong Shan to a second term as commerce minister.
 Liu Kun was named finance minister.

-Yi, 60, is well known to foreign investors and foreign regulators as head of China’s foreign exchange regulator.
+Yi, 60, is well known to foreign investors and regulators as head of China’s foreign exchange regulator.
+He already was overseeing efforts to make the mechanism that sets the yuan’s exchange rate more flexible.

-He received his Ph.D. from the University of Illinois and taught at Indiana University.
+Before joining the People’s Bank in 1997, Yi also taught at Indiana University.
 He also has a degree in business administration from Hamline University in Minnesota.

+“Highly regarded in the international circles and seen as a pragmatic reformist, Yi Gang’s appointment is set to ensure policy continuity and a smooth transition,” said Mizuho Bank in a report.

+Zhou, who is retiring after a record 15 years in the post, is the most prominent Chinese figure in global finance.

-Beijing is trying to rein in surging debt that prompted international ratings agencies to cut its credit rating last year.
-The Communist Party has declared controlling financial risk a priority this year.
+China’s surging debt prompted international ratings agencies to cut its credit rating last year.
+The ruling party has declared controlling financial risk a priority this year.

 Zhou warned in October that rising debt could have a “severe impact” on the economy but said last week regulators believed they had debt under control.